AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Evaluation

-{\bf Results.} The results are shown in \Cref{fig:steal_sub}.
-As expected, a large portion (77\% and 83\%) of the harmful carrying audios (i.e., Only HQ) and jailbreak audios crafted by \attackname without applying any stealthy strategies are considered as containing harmful instructions.
-This indicates that the harmful intent of the attack is obviously recognizable by humans, suffering from the possibility of being stopped.
-In contrast, a large majority (65\%) of jailbreak audios crafted by \attackname with the Speeding-up strategy are considered as containing unclear instructions, indicating that speeding up the audios can conceal the harmful intent from humans.
-90\% (resp.
-73\%) of jailbreak audios crafted by \attackname with the Sound Effect and Music strategies (resp.
-Benign) are considered as containing no (resp. unharmful) instructions, achieving the stealthiness.
-Compared with the three baselines, 65\%, 79\%, and 61\% of jailbreak audios crafted by Abusing, SpeechGuard, and VoiceJailbreak are considered as containing harmful instructions, much higher than that of \attackname with the Speeding-up, Benign, Sound Effect, and Music strategies.
-This demonstrates that {\uline{\attackname exhibits significantly higher stealthiness}}.
+{\bf Results.} Results in \Cref{fig:steal_sub} show that 77\% and 83\% of harmful carrying audios (Only HQ) and jailbreak audios without stealthy strategies are considered harmful, indicating obvious human-recognizable intent that risks being stopped.
+In contrast, 65\% of jailbreak audios with Speeding-up strategy are considered unclear, 90\% (resp.
+73\%) of jailbreak audios with Sound Effect and Music strategies (resp.
+Benign) are considered as containing no (resp. unharmful) instructions, indicating they conceal harmful intent.
+65\%, 79\%, and 61\% of jailbreak audios by Abusing, SpeechGuard, and VoiceJailbreak are considered harmful, much higher than \attackname with Speeding-up, Benign, Sound Effect, and Music strategies, demonstrating {\uline{\attackname's significantly higher stealthiness}}.